hashgraph/hedera-services/docs/transaction-prechecks.md

-  4. :moneybag:&nbsp;&nbsp; **Solvency checks** determine if the payer account set in the `TransactionID` is expected to be both willing and able to pay the transaction fees.
+  4. :moneybag:&nbsp;&nbsp; **Solvency checks** determine if the payer account set in the `TransactionID` is expected to be both willing and able to pay the node and network fees.

   5. :shield:&nbsp;&nbsp; **System checks** test if the network can be expected to handle the given `TransactionBody` if it does reach